Leapy Lee

-Lee Graham (born Graham Pulleyblank, 2 July 1939), known professionally as Leapy Lee, is an English singer, best known for his 1968 single "Little Arrows," which reached No. 2 in the UK Singles Chart, and was a Top 20 country and pop hit in the United States and Canada.
+Lee Graham (born Graham Pulleyblank, 2 July 1939), known professionally as Leapy Lee, is an English singer, notable for his 1968 single "Little Arrows”, which reached No. 2 in the UK Singles Chart, and was a Top 20 country and pop hit in the United States and Canada.

 Career

 The song "Little Arrows", written by Albert Hammond and Mike Hazlewood, was also the title track of his first album, released in 1968 on Decca Records.
 It reached No.71 in the Billboard 200 album chart.

 "Little Arrows", released in the UK by MCA Records, became a hit, reaching No.2 in the charts.
 In the US, the record reached No.16 on the Billboard Hot 100 chart and No.11 on the country chart.
 The record made No.1 on the Canadian country music chart.
 It sold over three million copies worldwide, and was awarded a gold disc.

 Although he never reached the US pop charts again, Lee had two more country hits there with "Good Morning" in 1970 and "Every Road Leads Back to You" in 1975.

 Between 1999 and 2001, Lee and his family featured prominently in the BBC television series Passport to the Sun, fronted firstly by Liza Tarbuck then by Nadia Sawalha.
 Around 2006, Lee was a regular columnist with the EuroWeekly News, an English language newspaper based on the Costa del Sol in Spain.

 Lee released a 40th anniversary EP, Little Arrows II, on 1 March 2010.
 In 2014 he appeared on the Channel 5 television show, OAPs Behaving Badly.